 9.3 Criminal Background Check at Point of Hire

-(12/1/05; 3/08; 1/14/13; 11/13; 7/15; 8/15; 9/17)
+(12/1/05; 3/08; 1/14/13; 11/13; 7/15; 8/15; 9/17; 8/1/23)

-2. Criminal background checks (CBCs) are obtained for all regular merit, professional and scientific, and faculty positions at the time candidates are selected for hire per paragraph e(2) below.
-Candidates for temporary merit, professional and scientific, fixed-term faculty, and student staff (including graduate teaching and research assistant) positions that have been designated security sensitive by the appropriate dean or vice president also are checked at the time of hire.
-Background check processes for some positions (such as those within the Department of Public Safety) are dictated by law or regulation.
-This policy is not intended to supplant any such external background check requirements.
+2. Criminal background checks (CBCs) are obtained for all regular merit, professional and scientific, and faculty positions at the time applicants are selected for hire per paragraph e(2) below.
+Applicants for temporary merit, professional and scientific, fixed-term faculty, and student staff (including graduate teaching and research assistant) positions that have been designated security sensitive by the appropriate dean or vice president also are checked at the time of hire.
+Background check processes for some positions (such as those within Campus Safety) are governed by law or regulation.
+This policy is not intended to supplant any such external background check requirements.Departments conducting such externally required background checks should coordinate with the senior human resources (HR) leader to ensure that due process is afforded, similar to the procedures outlined in this policy.

-1. At the time of a temporary staff, fixed-term faculty, or student staff vacancy, positions shall be evaluated by the hiring department in consultation with the senior human resources (HR) leadership representative or associate dean in each college or division, and a written recommendation shall be made to the appropriate dean or vice president providing specific justification for the determination that the duties and responsibilities are such that the position should be designated security sensitive.
+1. At the time of a temporary staff, fixed-term faculty, or student staff vacancy, positions shall be evaluated by the hiring department in consultation with the senior human resources (HR) leader or associate dean in each college or division, and a written recommendation shall be made to the appropriate dean or vice president providing specific justification for the determination that the duties and responsibilities are such that the position should be designated security sensitive.
 The dean or vice president shall determine whether or not the position is security sensitive and, if so, then the position shall be so indicated on the requisition.
-For fixed-term faculty positions, such determination shall be made also in consultation with the Office of the Executive Vice President and Provost.
+For fixed-term faculty positions, such determination shall be made in consultation with the Office of the Executive Vice President and Provost.

-4. Domains to be considered:
+4. Factors to be considered:

 1. access to secured or sensitive areas including, but not limited to, those containing cash or financial receipts;